celery/celery/docs/tutorials/daemonizing.rst

 To create a temporary folders for the log and pid files change user and group in /usr/lib/tmpfiles.d/celery.conf.
-Setting WorkingDirectory in /usr/lib/systemd/system/celery.service defines chdir.
+To configure user, group, chdir change settings User, Group and WorkingDirectory defines in /usr/lib/systemd/system/celery.service.

 .. _generic-systemd-celery-example: